w-c3/Kinesis-Scorebot/README.md

 3. Add an alias inside of /etc/bash.bashrc that links the term 'score' to the script created above.
 4. Thats it!

+If you still are confused about the scorebot itself, navigate to the 'scorebots' folder in this repo for some example scorebots I've used in previous practice images.

 ***Why 'Kinesis'***

 - IDK it sounded cool